 This is something that usually happens sometime between the ages of 3 to 6 years.

-So playing doctor, is an age-appropriate behaviour that children will do.
+So playing doctor, is an age-appropriate behaviour that many children will do.

-So how do you know when playing doctor’ is normal?
+So how do you know when playing doctor’ is a ‘normal’ childhood thing (or not)?

-If you’re still not sure, then this app can help you to work out whether the type of ‘playing doctor’ that they are up to, is normal or not.
+If you’re still not sure, then this app can help you to work out whether the type of ‘playing doctor’ that they are up to, is healthy or not.

 It is 100% natural if your first instinct is to shout at them and tell them to put their clothes back on!
 And you’re not alone if this is what you have done in the past!
 Walking in on your child inspecting their friend’s genitals (or vice versa) can be pretty confronting!